dmorse/pscfpp/README.md

 this file is being processed.
 Use of this option makes it easier to debug any failure arising from a syntax error in this file.

-The pscf_pc and pscf_pg programs require the dimensionality of the structure as an additional command line parameter, which specifies the number 1, 2, or 3 of coordinates along which the structure is periodic.
-This provided as an integer argument of the -d option.
-The usual syntax for invoking pscf_pc for a three dimensionally periodic structure (e.g., a network phase or an arrangement of spheres), while also using the -e
-option, is thus
+The pscf_pc and pscf_pg programs require a value for the spatial dimension of the structure as an additional command line parameter, which specifies the number 1, 2, or 3 of coordinates along which the structure is periodic.
+This must be provided as an integer argument of the -d option.
+The usual syntax for invoking pscf_pc for a three dimensionally periodic structure (e.g., a network phase or an arrangement of spheres), while also using the -e  option, is thus
 ```
 pscf_pc -d 3 -e -p param -c command
 ```
 The syntax for a simulation of one-dimensional lamellar phase would instead use 1 as the argument of the -d option.
-The syntax for invoking pscf_pg is the same as that for pccf_pc, except for the program name.
+The syntax for invoking pscf_pg is the same as that for pccf_pc, except for the executable program name.

-The above examples would both write log output that is produced during execution to the user's screen (i.e., to standard output).
+Programs that are invoked as shown above would both write log output that is produced during execution to the user's screen (i.e., to standard output).
 This log output may instead be redirected to a file by using the unix ">" standard output redirection operator.
 For example, a command such as
 ```
 pscf_pc -d 3 -e -p param -c command > log
 ```
-would redirect log output that is written during simulation of a 3-dimensional periodic structure to a file named "log" in the current working directory.
-This form of the command would normally be used when a program is run from within a queue on a shared computer cluster.
+would redirect log output that is written during simulation of a 3-dimensionally periodic structure to a file named "log" in the current working directory.
+Standard output is normally redirected to a file when a program is run in a queue on a shared computer cluster.

 ## Examples

-To learn the syntax of the input files required by PSCF, it is useful to examine examples.
-The directory pscfpp/examples contains many examples of input files for different types of SCFT calculations.
+The quickest way to learn the syntax of the PSCF parameter and command files is by examining examples.
+The directory pscfpp/examples contains examples of input files for many different types of SCFT calculations.
 Top level subdirectories of the examples/ directory contain examples for different PSCF programs (pscf_fd, pscf_pc, or pscf_pg).

-Subdirectory examples/fd contains examples for the 1D finite-difference program pscf_fd.
+Subdirectory examples/fd contains examples of SCFT calculations for the 1D finite-difference program pscf_fd.
 Top level subdirectories of the directory examples/fd contain examples for planar, cylindrical and spherical geometries, as indicated by the subdirectory names.
 One or more example is given for each geometry.

 Subdirectory examples/pc contains examples for the pscf_pc CPU program.
 Top level subdirectories of examples/pc contain solutions for a particular